 The Most Common Culinary Medicinal Herbs

-- Rosemary contains antioxidants and is useful for heart and respiratory health.
+- Rosemary contains antioxidants and is useful for the heart and respiratory health.

-- Parsley will sweeten your breath and can been used to treat bladder and urinary tract infections
+- Parsley will sweeten your breath and can be used to treat bladder and urinary tract infections

 - Tarragon is used to treat toothaches and calm an upset stomach